 Fast track for Vaccine Research approach

 Next to the Gilead trial, we have been working on/discussing other COVID-19 trials, both CHDR funded and industry sponsored.
-To enable rapid and efficient start-up times for these and future first-in-human vaccine trials, we are preparing a Fast Track for Vaccine Research approach, our so called beReady protocol.
-For this approach, we aim to have a pool of dedicated healthy volunteers available to be enrolled and dosed within less than three weeks.
-For this purpose, we have joined forces with the Dutch Health Authorities (CCMO) and several expert immunology laboratories and academic partners.
-Our beReady protocol will include a general clinical vaccine protocol and consent procedure that are approved by the CCMO.
-This will enable us to maintain a pre-screened pool of healthy volunteers ready to enter a clinical vaccine study.
+To enable rapid and efficient start-up times for these and future first-in-human vaccine trials, we have prepared a Fast Track for Vaccine Research approach, our so called beReady protocol.
+For this approach, we aimed to have a pool of dedicated healthy volunteers available to be enrolled and dosed within less than three weeks.
+For this purpose, we joined forces with the Dutch Health Authorities (CCMO) and several expert immunology laboratories and academic partners.
+Our beReady protocol includes a general clinical vaccine protocol and consent procedure that are approved by the CCMO.
+This enables us to maintain a pre-screened pool of healthy volunteers ready to enter a clinical vaccine study.
 The only information that has to be approved before the study can commence is vaccine specific documentation.
 The CCMO has agreed to review that documentation (based upon a previously developed format) urgently in their dedicated mandate group.
 Additionally, our expert partner laboratories have also assured rapid turnaround times for viral screens when needed.
 We are therefore more than ready to support companies in the conduct of their COVID-19 trial and we encourage you to contact us with any questions or requests to explore the beReady protocol together.

 We once again wish you continued strength in your work and otherwise, and good health to you and your loved ones.
 We are convinced we will get through these challenging times together.